-The information below is included in member handbooks:
+The following language or similar information is included in member handbooks:

 ATTENTION FEMALE MEMBERS

 Members have the right to pick an OB/GYN without a referral from their primary care provider.
 An OB/GYN can give the member:

 - One well-woman checkup each year.

 - Care related to pregnancy.

 - Care for any female medical condition.

 - A referral to a specialist doctor within the network.